Tanz0rz/haxe-fmod/docs/index.md

 haxefmod is FMOD Studio for Haxe on HTML5, HashLink, Windows, Linux, and macOS, with drop-in components for HaxeFlixel, Heaps, and Kha.
 The library binds the full [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) and the FMOD Core API at runtime.
 Around them it adds the pieces a game needs:

-- a helper class
+- Helper class to simplify FMOD calls
-- typed sound handles
+- Typed sound handles so sounds can be treated like objects in the code
 - payload callbacks
 - refcounted bank loading
 - engine components